xuetf/KDD_CUP_2020_Debiasing_Rush/README.md

 Note:
 The recall code and sr-gnn code are well checked. you can run both in py or notebook.
-The ranking code is not well checked now, we will double-check the code as soon as possible.
+~~The ranking code is not well checked now, we will double-check the code as soon as possible.~~ The ranking code is checked now, you can run both in py or notebook.
+(2020.06.19)

 ## References